My son and daughter-in-law (DIL) adopted a puppy on Saturday.

-Despite the mostly correct information given by the rescue group (I offered a correction or 2 that did not go over well with the volunteer), my son and DIL still had lots of questions.
+Despite the mostly correct information given by the rescue group (I offered 1–2 corrections that did not go over well with the volunteer), my son and DIL still had lots of questions.
 The 2-hour car ride home was like a crash puppy course.

 My DIL said she had wanted to find a checklist for her first month of puppy-keeping.

 So here’s my quick guide to the first 30 days after adopting a puppy.

 You definitely need all of the following things during the first 30 days after adopting a puppy:

 - A safe training leash or harness to use immediately.

 - A crate already set up at home.

 - A plan about house-training in place.
 Perhaps someone can work at home for the first week, just to how challenging house-training will be.
 There’s always puppy day care and responsible dog walkers, but pups often have to be taken out every 30 minutes.
 Day cares and dog walkers can’t do that.